A Northeast Pacific Silkpunk campaign

 Silkpunk Taijitu[一] |

 The campaign is based at the Free City of Victoria on the northeastern shore of the Pacific Ocean — the northwestern coast of North America — at the southern tip of Vancouver Island.
-To the north, beyond the holdings of the re-chartered Vancouver Island Company, lies the Russian territory of Russkaya Alyáska.
+To the north, beyond the holdings of the independent Vancouver Island Company, lies the Japanese territory of Nihongo Arasuka.
 To the east, on the mainland, is the Canadian territory of New Caledonia.
 To the southeast is the independent Oregon Republic.
 Inland is the Plateau Confederacy of Indigenous Peoples in the inland regions of the Fraser and Columbia River basins.

 Further south is the independent California Republic.
 Even further south along the coast is the Qīng territory of Qīng Jiāzhōu.
 Inland are the Great Basin Confederacy of Indigenous Peoples in the northern region of the Great Basin, and the Great Range Confederacy of Indigenous Peoples in the northern region of southwestern North America.

-Far to the southwest is the Hawai Protectorate, a Japanese territory established in the Hawai'ian Islands, with capital at Honolulu.
+Far to the southwest is the Hawai'i Protectorate, a Japanese territory established in the Hawai'ian Islands, with capital at Honolulu.

 Clockwork, Steam and Thaumaturgy

-One need look no farther than the role-playing game Space: 1889 to recognize the privileging of Victorian Britain in early steampunk.
-Within a decade, as demonstrated by the film Wild, Wild West, that privileging had expanded to include an idealized U.S. frontier.
-These commercial products understandably reflected the perspectives and expectations of the late 20th Century U.S. consumers of speculative fiction who were their customers (and often also their creators).
-Often progressive for their era — the Space: 1889 rule book notes that its "use of the masculine pronoun . . . should in no way be interpreted as excluding either female players or characters" while Wild, Wild West featured a Black actor in a role originally portrayed by a white actor (and now with a cross-dressing sidekick) — most steampunk works nevertheless typically featured a cast of characters which mostly overlooked the vast majority of humanity at the end of the 19th Century.
+One need look no further than the 1988 role-playing game Space: 1889 to recognize the privileging of Victorian Britain in early steampunk.
+Within a decade, as demonstrated by the 1999 film Wild, Wild West, that privileging had expanded to include a romanticized U.S. frontier.
+These creative works understandably reflected the perspectives and expectations of late 20th Century U.S. consumers of speculative fiction (and also of their typically U.S. creators).
+Often progressive for their era — the Space: 1889 rule book notes that its "use of the masculine pronoun . . . should in no way be interpreted as excluding either female players or characters" while Wild, Wild West featured a Black actor in a role originally portrayed by a white actor (and now with a cross-dressing sidekick) — most steampunk works nevertheless typically featured a cast of characters which mostly overlooked the vast majority of humanity in the actual Victorian Era at the close of the 19th Century.
 (The "Remarkable Victorian Women" of Space: 1889 are all Britons or Americans just was Wild, Wild West's James West is an American.)

-Silkpunk Victoria attempts to rectify this shortcoming.
-While set in a locale which would seem to epitomize the Victorian era in North America, the changes in the setting's alternate history — which are broader (and earlier) than simply those of technology and aesthetics which are commonplace in steampunk — have been re-imagined to create a campaign setting with a Pacific-inspired ethos and æthetic that is more eclectically cosmopolitan.
+Silkpunk Victoria attempts to ameliorate this privileging.
+While set in a locale which would seem to epitomize the Victorian era in North America, the changes in the setting's alternate history — which are broader (and earlier) than simply those of technology and æsthetics which are commonplace in steampunk — have been re-imagined to create a campaign setting with a Pacific-inspired ethos and æsthetic that is more eclectically cosmopolitan.

 Image credits: